 #4 Vary Heights of Objects

-The inexpensive modern art (links in shop the post are inexpensive) looks more sophisticated because they are mixed with finer vintage items.
+The inexpensive modern art (links in shop the post are inexpensive) reads more sophisticated because they are mixed with finer vintage items.
 Don’t be afraid to mix the old and new.
 We picked up the concrete vessels in Sonoma on a Christmas trip.
 Don’t run out and buy everything at Home Goods if you want a more collected look.
 Wait until you find things you love.
 You will always find a place for them.

 #5 Mix finishes and textures